bertschingert/cs328-final/readme.txt

   7) [instr]_zcr.txt
       zero-crossing rate
-and corresponding lines of each of these files (for the same instrument) all refer to the same audio file
+and corresponding lines of each of these files (for the same instrument) all refer to the same audio file.

+To test the prototype model, run prototype.py.
+The main function will provide an example computation.

+To test the neural network, run neural_net.py.
+The main function will compute an example; more in-depth examples (with graphs of data) can be found in the notebooks.